ZX Spectrum cassette tapes database

 Finally this is the end you see, On your PC would be (latest version) of the tape database and application opening this would enable you to scan through your .tzx files in your collection and/or new ones you've created from your own tapes and find matches in the database immediately allowing you to see if the files are recognised and if so detail on the original tape held in the database, if files are not recognised this could potentially be a new tape found instantly allowing for differing versions of the same titles.

-Ok this is the theory,
+OK this is the theory,

 and so far it's working very well .... and although there are known issues... no one thought it would be easy!